LangLangGaming/tit-wiki/README.md

 Today, the Talons In Twilight team is proud to announce its new upcoming website!

 ## Features:
 **Custom-built wiki system**
-The main purpose of the website is the wiki, meant as a platform to document the mod's many features, and serve as a memory refresher for the lore.
+The primary purpose of the website is the wiki, which serves as a platform to document the mod's numerous features and acts as a memory refresher for the lore.
 (We highly suggest checking out LoreDad's Project Stressa series to see how this timeline evolved to its current state)

 **Developer Diaries**
 Before, dev diaries were posted on Discord in the form of Google Docs.
 On release, all dev diaries will be posted on this website, to streamline the reading experience and make all diaries easily accessible.

 ## Release Date:
 An official release is expected to happen in Jan-Feb 2026.
-As of 26th December, the site is under heavy development and is not stable.
+As of the time of this announcement, the site is under heavy development and is not stable.
 An official announcement will be made through our social media platforms as well as Discord when the time comes.